Capax-Music/Galactic-/README.md

 # Galactic-
-Human music for ALL Galactic Species
+Streaming music for space colonization
+Music accessability on Mars